abonander/img-dup/README.md

 You might see performance improvements using a higher number of threads than the default (the number of cores in your CPU as reported by your OS), since many of them will be blocked on I/O at any given point.
 An SSD or RAMDisk might further improve search speeds, as will a properly defragmented hard drive (if using NTFS).

 However, in my experiments, all 8 cores were at 100% capacity most of the time, so the bottleneck might actually be in decoding the images and not loading them from disk.
+Further experimentation with the help of a profiler might be needed.

 A `--threshold` of greater than 3(%) difference often produces misleading results, as the perceptual hash will find images that are "similar" in structure or composition but aren't subjectively similar to the human eye.
 Exact duplicates are always 0% different, and resizes and minor edits are usually within 2%.